MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 To mediate these two requirements, we must break up our module into two assemblies:

 - A cmdlets assembly, `AlcModule.Cmdlets.dll`, that contains definitions of all the types that PowerShell's module system needs to load our module correctly.
-Namely any implementations of the `Cmdlet` base class and the class that implements `IModuleAssemblyInitializer`, which sets up the event handler for `AssemblyLoadContext.Default.Resolving` to properly load `AlcModule.Engine.dll` through our custom ALC.
+Namely, any implementations of the `Cmdlet` base class and the class that implements `IModuleAssemblyInitializer`, which sets up the event handler for `AssemblyLoadContext.Default.Resolving` to properly load `AlcModule.Engine.dll` through our custom ALC.
 Since PowerShell 7 deliberately hides types defined in assemblies loaded